Four Spices for Digestion

 According to Ayurveda, true wellness comes from balancing food, sleep, and daily routine—known as the three sub-pillars of life.
 The main pillar is prana, as taught in Shaka Vansiya Ayurveda (SV Ayurveda or SVA).
 These practices align us with the rhythms of nature, which modern medicine is now recognizing as "lifestyle medicine."

-Food nourishes the seven tissue layers and builds ojas—the subtle essence that governs immunity, vitality, and joy.
-Proper sleep rejuvenates, while a steady routine anchors the nervous system and promotes balance.
+Food nourishes the seven tissue layers and builds ojas—the subtle essence produced after food has nourished the body.
+Ojas equates to the neurotransmitters and hormones as described by SV Ayurveda, in addition to immunity, vitality, resilience and stamina.
+Proper sleep rejuvenates, while a steady routine anchors the nervous system and promotes harmony and balance with the rhythms and cycles of nature.

 While Ayurveda is vast, you can start small.
 Spices are a powerful first step.
 They awaken digestion, bring clarity to the mind, and add life to your meals.